ipveka/Forecaster/README.md

    Prepares datasets by handling missing values, transforming data types, and ensuring a clean, model-ready structure.

 - **`FeatureEngineering`** 🔍
-   Generates and refines relevant features, including time-based transformations, clustering and segmentation techniques to optimize input data for LightGBM.
+   Using outputs from DataPreparation, generates and refines relevant features, including time-based transformations, clustering and segmentation techniques to optimize input data for LightGBM.
+   This module creates the needed structure for backtesting with the specified number of cutoffs (train/test splits)

 - **`CreateBaselines`** 🧩
    Develops baseline models as a benchmark, enabling users to compare LightGBM's improvements against simpler models.
+These will be used both for the forecast model and for evaluation

 - **`Forecaster`** 🔮
    The core class, responsible for training the LightGBM model and managing the forecasting tasks with efficiency and precision.
+   This class will use the output from FeatureEngineering to generate the foreast for each cutoff.

 - **`Evaluator`** 📊
    Evaluates model performance with key metrics and visualizations, helping users interpret forecasting accuracy and reliability.